SumanChahar/Mobile-Testing-Software/README.md

-# mobile-testing-svc
+# mobile-testing-software
-This is a java service to book/return a mobile
+This is a java based software to view/book/return phones

+# Pre-requisite to run this software:
+1. JDK 21.0.3
+2. Gradle 7.4

+# Tools Used
+1. Intellij
+2. Github

+# Main class of project:
+com.mobile.MobileSoftwareMain.java